 - Broccoli and cheddar cheese

-- Spinach, tomato, and parmesan cheese or feta cheese
+- Spinach, tomato, and parmesan cheese, feta cheese, or mozzarella cheese

 Egg-based recipes are notorious for sticking to metal muffin tins, even after giving them a thorough coating of cooking spray.
-Ask me how I know.
-That said, I HIGHLY recommend you use a silicone baking pan for this recipe.
-They’re dishwasher safe and I can’t think of a single food that would stick to it.
+That said, I HIGHLY recommend you use a silicone baking pan for this recipe, which are nonstick and dishwasher safe.

 - 24 cup Confetti Silicone Mini Muffin Pan (shown in photo below)